karlhorky/pwa-tricks/README.md

 To get around this, you can use [Chrome Local Overrides](https://developers.google.com/web/updates/2018/01/devtools#overrides) to modify the `start_url` in the Web App Manifest:

 1. On the page of the application, open the Chrome DevTools (right click anywhere on the page and select "Inspect")
 2. Locate and expand the `<head>` element and find the `link` element with `rel="manifest"`.
-Note the file path in `href`.
+Note the file path in `href`.<br /><br />
    <img src="inspect-head-link-manifest.png" alt="" /><br /><br />
 3. Open the `Sources` tab in the DevTools.
 If you have not used overrides before, you will need to set them up:
    - Switch to the `Overrides` 2nd-level tab (you may need to find it in the `»` menu)
    - If you Create a new folder in your `projects` or `Documents` folder called `chrome-overrides`
    - Click on `＋ Select folder for overrides` and select the folder you created.
-Confirm any prompts at the top of the browser asking for access to the folder.
+Confirm any prompts at the top of the browser asking for access to the folder.<br /><br />
      <img src="chrome-devtools-overrides-select-folder.png" alt="" /><br /><br />
      <img src="chrome-overrides-access.png" alt="" /><br /><br />
 4. Refresh the page to make sure all sources load.
 Locate the web app manifest corresponding to the file path you noted earlier.
-Right click and select `Save for overrides`:
+Right click and select `Save for overrides`:<br /><br />
    <img src="chrome-manifest-save-for-overrides.png" alt="" /><br /><br />
 5. Now the web app manifest is editable!
 Make your changes to `start_url` or anything else that you need, save the file and reload the page
 6. The updated web app manifest has now been loaded, and you can install or create a shortcut to the PWA as normal 🙌